4d1am/my_first_github_work/README.md

 mv: move or rename a file, mv lab1/original lab2/original, This command moves original from lab1 to lab2.
 Unlike cp, mv does not leave original in the lab1 directory. mv lab1/original lab1/newname, This command does not move the file but rather renames it from original to newname.

-My god, I am trying to push it again, hopefully it works
+would like to change it again, to test git commands and make sure it works well Thank god!